nullgr/instant-validation/README.md

 ### constructor({FieldsDescription}, errorsStorageName = 'validationStorage')
 Describe in the constructor all the fields, that you will check.
 Like in the [example](#form-example).
 By default all validation data will be added to the 'validationStorage' key of the state object.
 You can change it, if you need.

+### addValidation({state}, showErrorsOnStart = false)
+When you are creating the component state, you can use this method to prevalidate/validate the state fields and save results in a special key in the state ('validationStorage' by default).
+See the [example](#form-example).
+If you want, you can set `showErrorsOnStart` to true, so fields will be validated and you will get all the errors in the first component render.